juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 What would happen if a chatbot does not have such smart?
 The chatbot shown on the left of Figure 4 is not able to handle a user's interruption ("what's yours").
 This inability also hinders the task completion (i.e., in this case, the chatbot failed to get the user's name).

 No matter how simple a task is, a chatbot often needs such smart to ensure task completion.
-Recall a person who told me that he did not need an AI chatbot.
-I asked him what he wants his chatbot to do.
-He said "*I just want a simple chatbot to gather some data from my study participants*".
-I then asked him whether he cares about the quality of data gathered.
-Just imagine this scenario:
+Let's say we want a simple chatbot to gather product feedback from our users.
+If we care about the quality of data gathered, we would be concerned with the following chat:

 Chatbot: *How did you like our product?*

 Participant: *I don't know*.

-Instead of taking the participant's input, a smart (AI) chatbot would recognize the inadequate input and respond by encouraging the participant to give more meaningful input.
+Instead of taking the participant's input, a good (AI) chatbot would have the smart to recognize the inadequate input and respond by encouraging the participant to give more meaningful input.
 Alone the same line, what if the participant responded with one of the following expressions:

 * What aspects do you like to hear?
 * I haven't used the product long enough to have an opinion